Precautionary & Business Continuity Measures

 During this stage, only inspection of common areas will take place.

-Civil Fire workers will not enter SOUs for inspections or repairs unless the residents opts-in (either by phone, or by filling out this form).
+Civil Fire workers will not enter SOUs for inspections or repairs unless the residents opts-in either by phone, or by completing the form on our website (no longer available).

 A notice will be distributed to all residents showing them how to complete a self-test of their smoke alarms & fire doors.
 Residents will be asked to notify us if their smoke alarms failed this self-test.